neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 **Optional** The job's HTTP port number that will be exposed globally on the platform.

 By default, the Neu.ro Platform exposes the job's internal `80` port as an HTTPS-protected resource.
-This will be listed in the oputput of the `neuro-flow status <job-id>` command as _Http URL_.
+This will be listed in the oputput of the `apolo-flow status <job-id>` command as _Http URL_.

 You may want to expose a different local port.
 Use `0` to disable the feature entirely.